LudovicGouverneur/Learn-github/README.md

 ## Actions
 ### Merging
  * Desription : Combining the content of two branches

 ####  First method : `git merge`
 create un special commit with two parents.
 In other words : I want ot include the content of these two parents and all their own parens.

 ## Commands
 ### [init] Create a git repo

 >In order to do VCS in a working directory, one must create a .git repository.
 This .git folder is nothing but an "empty folder structure".
 It contains all what is needed to work with git.
+-
  * `git init` : create a .git repository

 This folder is "hidden".
 To unhide it, follows [these steps]()

 ### Creating a file
  * git touch : create a file
+### Editing a file
  * git nano : edit a file in the "console"?
+ * Modify it in your text editor (ie Visual Studio, atom, ...)
+### Adding a file to the staging area
+ * The staging area is
+   * a _place_ where you put all the files you want to put in the git tree.
+These files must be have been modified.
  * git add file.ext
- * git status : check what is in the staging area and compare it with the files created/modified
  * git add :
  * git add . : adds all the files to the staging area

  * git commit : wrap all the files in the staging area in a commit object.
-It attaches an ID and two labels to that object : the          * checkout and the branch name.
+It attaches an ID and two labels to that object :
+     * the branch where we last checked out
+     * the branch name.

      * id : the id is the checksum of
          * .author
          *  files in staging area
          *  preceding ID
          *  ...

- *  git commit -m "comment about the commit"
+ *  git status : check what is in the staging area and compare it with the files created/modified
  *  clear : clear the terminal console

  *  git ignore or .gitignore : to specify the file/folder we don't want to include
  *  touch .gitignore
  *  open the file